How does it work?

 The best way is to contact your installer, which can apply for the funding on your behalf.
 However, the installer must first be approved by the charging station manufacturer and accredited by OLEV to install that specific charging station.

-EVBox UK is an approved manufacturer of OLEV EVHS charge points and works with a series of trained and approved installers who will be able to assist and guide you through this process.
+EVBox UK is an approved manufacturer of OLEV EVHS charge ports and works with a series of trained and approved installers who will be able to assist and guide you through this process.
 OLEV also released a full list of OLEV approved installers.

 Can I claim OLEV if I purchase a second-hand electric car or use a company car?

 You can apply for the grant if you have bought a new or second-hand EV and within four months prior to, or after taking possession of the vehicle.
-In addition, you’re only eligible if you haven’t claimed against any previous domestic charging point schemes unless you are able to evidence keepership of more than one eligible EV.
+In addition, you’re only eligible if you haven’t claimed against any previous domestic charging port schemes unless you are able to evidence keepership of more than one eligible EV.
 If you’re leasing or driving a company assigned car, you must be doing so as the primary user for at least six months.

 How do I know if my installation is standard or non-standard?